dracula/florisboard/README.md

 All instructions can be found at [draculatheme.com/florisboard](https://draculatheme.com/florisboard).

 ### Note
-FlorisBoard v0.3.14 onwards uses a new theming system so any older version should use the ([legacy](https://github.com/dracula/florisboard/tree/0.3.14)) install.
+FlorisBoard v0.3.14 onwards uses a new theming system so any older version should use the ([legacy](https://github.com/dracula/florisboard/tree/legacy)) install.

 ## Colours
 We use the Dracula colours in our theme, however some are modified to be lighter when a key is pressed.
 For example, #6272a4 becomes #7184bc when pressed.
 For future reference, the lightness value of the colour is increased by 10.
+Colours may also be made darker in which case the lightness is decreased by 20.

 ## Team